 Choose food carefully

-Brushing your dog’s teeth soon after a meal will help, but you might also consider giving them kibble and other foods that are good for their teeth as part of their regular diet.
+The experts say soft food is generally bad for your dog’s teeth.
+Remnants are likely to stick to their teeth and cause plaque and decay.
+Brushing your dog’s teeth soon after a meal will help.
+You might also consider giving them kibble.
+Include other foods that are good for their teeth in their regular diet.

 Give your dog something to chew on.

 Be a better dog owner by adhering to these tips.
-You will keep your dog smiling Through regular vet visits and preventative care against dental problems.
+You will keep your dog smiling through regular vet visits and preventative care against dental problems.

 Of course, you will be smiling, too, as taking care of your dog’s teeth and overall health will also save you the expense of veterinary medical bills.
 So, if you haven’t already, follow our tips today, for your dog’s sake and your own.